-An untamed parrot will see you and its surroundings as a threat.
-It will want to break free and escape to a safe area but doesn’t know where to go.
+An untamed parrot might see you and its surroundings as a threat.
+It’ll want to break free and escape to a safe area but doesn’t know where to go.
 What it does know is what’s inside the cage won’t hurt it.

 Even a well-tamed, well-socialized parrot may become cage-bound.
 This usually happens if the parrot has undergone some sudden change, such as:

-No matter the case, the best way to help the parrot is to take baby steps toward exiting the cage.
+The best way to help the parrot is to take small steps toward exiting the cage.
 As long as the parrot doesn’t feel pressured, it should warm up to leaving its cage.
 Here’s what to do:

-- Place some millet on or around it, enticing the parrot to venture out
+- Place a snack on or around it, enticing the parrot to venture out.

-- In a few days, set the perch farther away (by just a few inches)
+- In a few days, set the perch a few inches farther away.

-- Slowly move the perch farther away, until your parrot will let you pick it up and move
+- Slowly move the perch farther away until your parrot lets you pick it up and move.